 Dear Sales Department Hiring Manager:

-A better scenario is when the job posting indicates the title of the person receiving your application or the title of the person you’d be reporting to in the position.
-In these cases, replace “Hiring Manager” with their given title.
+Some job postings give the title of the person you’re sending your application to or would report to in the role.
+Replace “Hiring Manager” with their given title.

 Template